 Curious, I looked up the ingredients.
 Paragoric is a camphorated tincture of opium used to relieve pain.
 Antimonial powder consists of one part oxide of antimony and two parts phosphate of calcium that has been used as a diaphoretic, emetic and cathartic called also James Powder.
 Licorice is commonly prepared in the form of a gummy or rubbery paste for masking unpleasant flavors as of drugs or to impart a pleasing flavor in confections.
 Gum Arabic is water soluble gum obtained from several acacias used in the manufacturing of adhesives, inks, and confectionary, in textiles and in pharmacy.

-To combine all the above ingredients certainly would ‘cure’ someone of an ailment.
-‘Antimonial Wine’ is a stumper, as I could not find any reference to a ‘wine’ made with Antimony.
+To combine all the above ingredients certainly would cure someone of an ailment.
+Antimonial Wine is a stumper, as I could not find any reference to a wine made with Antimony.

 Submitted by Geneva Mathis Waddell, Long Hollow Road, Parrottsville, TN.
 JewellD43@aol.com Word Count: 254.
 Surnames: MATHIS, MCKINNEY, SHULTZ, WADDELL

 All information contained on this site has been generously donated and is owned by the submitter, it is for personal use and is not to be use for profit.
 This page was created by Carol Turner, former Hancock County TNGenWeb Coordinator.
-The graphics used on these pages, with the exception of the USGenWeb & TNGenWeb logos, unless otherwise noted are of my own recreation and are not to be used without my permission
+The graphics used on these pages, with the exception of the USGenWeb & TNGenWeb logos, unless otherwise noted are of her own recreation and are not to be used without her permission

 Copyright 2003 by Carol Turner.